 Key Stage 4 Chemical analysis

 Sam Holmes is a Marketed Product Support Group Leader in the Analytical Research and Development department at 3M.
 She graduated from York University in 2003 with a Chemistry degree and subsequently completed a Masters in Forensic Science.
-Sam enjoyed mentoring a group of students taking part in the 3M Work Experience Week in 2018 and is looking forward to being a judge for the Science Detectives Challenge.
-Sam lives in East Leake with her partner and five year old daughter.
+Sam enjoyed mentoring a group of students taking part in the 3M Work Experience Week in 2019 and is looking forward to being a judge again for the Science Detectives Challenge.
+Sam lives in East Leake with her partner and six year old daughter.